safari experts, since 1991

 SEARCH OUR SAFARIS

-One of the most pressing and challenging issues currently facing African conservation is ensuring that elephants and other wildlife can coexist peacefully in the same area with humans.
+One of the most pressing and challenging issues currently facing African conservation is ensuring that elephants and other wildlife can coexist peacefully with humans.

-In southern Tanzania, as in many other places in Africa, this relates largely to elephants leaving their national park homes to forage among crops in nearby human settlements.
+In southern Tanzania, as in many other African places, this relates largely to elephants leaving their national park homes to forage among crops in nearby human settlements.

 elephants-tanzania-crops-community-conservation